RuiyangJu/RG-KCR/README.md

 # End-to-end Implementation
 * The end-to-end Kuzushiji character recognition results (from document images to text) are compared as follows:
+* All experiments were conducted on an NVIDIA RTX A5000 GPU and an Intel Core i5-11600K CPU whenever applicable.
+* NDL-Lite was evaluated using CPU-based inference and therefore does not require GPU memory.

   | Method | Real CER (%) | Synth.
 CER (%) | Real Speed (FPS) | Synth.
 Speed (FPS) | Peak GPU Memory (GB) |
   |:--|:--:|:--:|:--:|:--:|:--:|